At Unless, we keep data in two different databases.

 Pseudonymized visitor data

-Visitor data is stored in Europe only, using Redshift, a data warehouse cluster.
+Visitor data is kept in Europe only, using Redshift, a data warehouse cluster.
 By default, the data is pseudonymized.
 This means that there are no recognizable elements that could lead to your identity directly.

 If this results in visitor to be identified in Unless as well, identifiable data points (email address and name, if applicable) are stored in a separate DynamoDb table that is located in Europe only.